mostafasaneinia/onboarding_docs/onboarding.md

 - **API Documentation**: Understanding how to document APIs effectively (e.g., using Swagger/OpenAPI).
 - **Basic Networking Concepts**: Understanding of how networks operate, including DNS, IP addresses, and protocols.

-## Resources and Documentation
-- A collection of links to official documentation, tutorials, and courses for each technology mentioned.

 ## Feedback
 Please provide feedback on this roadmap and any additional resources or topics you think should be included.